Democrat Espy charges in debate that Sen. Hyde-Smith's public hanging comment gave Mississippi 'another black eye'

 The special election runoff to fill the remainder of former Sen. Thad Cochran's term — which runs through January 2021 — will be decided Nov.
 27.

-On Nov.
-6, Hyde-Smith finished first, just ahead of Espy, in a three-way open primary.
+In the Nov.
+6 election, Hyde-Smith finished first, just ahead of Espy, in the three-way open primary.
 Because Hyde-Smith did not win a majority — she got 41.5 percent to Espy's 40.6 percent with Republican Chris McDaniel taking 16.5 percent — the top two finishers were forced into the runoff.

 In limited head-to-head public polling, Hyde-Smith has held a lead.